Includes: university procedure for closing or suspending a programme of study; automatic closure of a programme; curriculum team

 Includes: programme closure/suspension request template; requirements; rationale

-QSC will only accept the recommendation if the rationale is sufficiently strong to justify the disruption to students and/or applicants, and if the arrangements for students and/or applicants satisfy the requirements in the remaining sections.
+Any requests for closure or suspension that has implications for applicants or current students will be passed to QSC for consideration.
+QSC will only accept the recommendation to close or suspend the programme of study if the rationale is sufficiently strong to justify the disruption to students and/or applicants/offer holders, and if the arrangements for students and/or applicants/offer holders satisfy the requirements in the following sections.

-Conditions under which a programme may close
+Conditions under which a programme may be permitted to close

 Includes: sufficient causes for closing or suspending a programme; discussion and documentation of proposed course closure

 - The demand for the programme does not cover the cost of delivery (i.e. not financially viable)

 - Staff involved in teaching the programme are temporarily or permanently unavailable and it is unduly difficult or impossible to replace them

 - External bodies make changes that lead to a recommendation to close or suspend the programme